 You can remove the cooling fan and clean the heat sink.

-The CMOS (RTC) battery – a yellow battery on the left side from the keyboard connector.
-If your laptop sets default date and time after each reboot, apparenlty the CMOS battery is bad and has to be replaced.
+If your computer sets default date and time after each reboot, the CMOS battery is bad and has to be replaced.
 Simply unplug the old battery from the motherboard and plug in a new one.

 STEP 4.

-In order to remove the keyboard, you’ll have to unlock the connector and release the cable first.
 Very carefully lift up the brown part of the connector about 2 millimeters.
 The brown part must stay attached to the base.

 STEP 5.